gkjpettet/SyntaxArea/README.md

 Here's a list of the some of the editor's features:
 - Works on macOS and Windows (Linux _should_ work but is untested)
 - 100% API 2.0
-- Syntax highlighting (implemented through XML definition files)
+- Syntax highlighting (implemented through TOML definition files)
 - Theme support
 - High performance (handles thousands of lines of code with ease)
 - Extensive support for keyboard shortcuts